 This paper discusses the development and effect verification experiment of a 360-degree virtual reality training system on English public speaking for English as a Foreign Language (EFL) learners.
 The globalization of businesses and education has created increasing opportunities for delivering English public speaking training to EFL learners.
 Public speaking is a major trigger of social fears, and there is no fully sufficient evidence-based teaching methods and material for English public speaking and delivery (e.g. speech speed and eye contact).
 This study approaches the issue by developing immersive virtual training content for public speaking in English.
 The system was designed with results from multimodal corpus-based data analysis of effective public speaking performances in terms of eye contact, speech rate, and speaker's nervousness.
 It offers a 360-degree immersive virtual venue and virtual audience for learners to feel as if they are in an authentic public speaking environment.
 A survey of Japanese EFL learners (junior and senior high school students) was carried out to investigate the potential effect of the system on participants' English proficiency and self-confidence levels for public speaking.
 32 Japanese EFL learners partook in the Virtual Reality (VR) experiment and answered the experienced the questionnaire sheet.
 We cross-analyzed the results with participants' English proficiencies and confidence levels for speaking in public.
-The cross-analyzed results showed that: (i) the potential training effect was high regardless of participants' confidence level for speaking in public.
+The cross-analyzed results showed that: (i) the potential training effect was high regardless of participants' English proficiencies, and (ii) the potential training effect was high regardless of participants' English proficiencies, and (ii) the potential training effect was high regardless of participants' Confidence level for speaking in public.